Bridge Piercing Guide – All You Need to Know

 This piercing is the opposite of the horizontal piercing.
 The barbell runs down the bridge, with one end above the other.
 You can pair this piercing with a forehead piercing, making it look even more attractive and stylish.

-Best Bridge Piercing Jewelry
+Bridge Piercing

 There aren’t many jewelry options for this type of piercing mainly because most jewelry types can put tension on the area, resulting in jewelry rejection.
 Since it’s a piercing that’s right between your eyes, you can’t very well go for hoops or complicated jewelry as that would obstruct your vision and will also be quite uncomfortable.